Fundamentals of Bioinformatics 2

 Installation and introduction to R and the RStudio development environment.

-Syntax of arithmetic, relational, and Boolean operators.
+Syntax of arithmetic, relational and boolean operators.

-Function definition and related exercises.
+Definition of functions and related exercises.

-Introduction to the matrix data type and related functions (element extraction, filters, row and column management).
-Exercises on vectors and matrices.
+Introduction to the matrix data type and related functions (element extraction, filtering, handling of rows and columns).

 Introduction to the list data type (the list() function and utility functions, element extraction).

-Introduction to the dataframe data type (utility functions, element extraction, adding/removing rows and columns, handling NA values).
-Exercises on lists and dataframes.
+Introduction to the data frame data type (utility functions, element extraction, adding/removing rows and columns, handling NA values).

 Reading and writing files.

-Plots in R (line plots, bar plots, pie charts, and aesthetic parameters).
+Plots in R (line plots, bar plots, pie charts and aesthetic parameters).

 Assessment quiz.

-Part III - Introduction to Python
+Part III - Introduction to Python (course slides and scripts; reference [2] for further study)

 Installation and introduction to Python and the Spyder development environment.

-Syntax of arithmetic, relational, and Boolean operators.
+Syntax of arithmetic, relational and boolean operators.

-Function definition and docstrings with related exercises.
+Definition of functions and docstrings and related exercises.

 The Python standard library.

-Introduction to the list data type (creating a list, element extraction, and related methods).
+Introduction to the list data type (creating a list, element extraction and related methods).

 Tuples and sets (definition and related methods).